RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 In reality, you have to play the game somewhat.
 But be careful not to fall into the trap of optimizing purely to please others.

 ### Don’t trust writers over doers.
-Storytelling is fiction; messiness is real life.
+Storytelling is fiction; messiness is real life

 People give too much respect to people who produce opinionated blog posts, podcasts and essays.
 Usually these are not evidence-based, and the writer has no experience with the details of the problems they are writing about.
 If you have to read anything, read academic papers, not opinion pieces.

-### Focus on the person in the room who gives the most original insights not talking points.
+### Focus on the person in the room who gives the most original insights not talking points

 Talking points optimize for agreeability: it's wasted time compared to actual insights (i.e. new information and combination of information).

-### Don’t reason with people who can’t be reasoned with.
+### Don’t reason with people who can’t be reasoned with

 Many people are driven by emotion not reason, and will not change their mind with evidence.